What are the Right House Paint Colors for Resale?

 Choosing Paint Colors for the Exterior

 Exterior paint color trends will vary regionally, and even from one neighborhood to another.
 Reach out to professional painters to find out what paint colors are trending in your community, and for your style of home.
+Don't forget to check your bylaws if in an HOA, as they can be very restrictive on what exterior paint colors are allowed.

 Gray and white are always safe options.
 Try to go for a true gray, not a gray that leans blue or green, to present a fresh and neutral first impression.